aurindam/QtWebBrowserKiosk/README.md

 # QtWebBrowserKiosk

-Usage: qtwebbrowserkiosk [options] [startUrl]
+Usage: ./qtwebbrowserkiosk [options] [startUrl]
 This is a modified Qt Web Browser working in kiosk mode

 Options:
   -h, --help               Displays this help.
   -v, --version            Displays version information.
   -c, --config <filepath>  Configuration INI-file
+  -r, --reset              Deletes saved config file and either (i) replaces
+                           with the data of config file passed with [config] option or (ii) creates a config file with default settings

 Arguments:
-  startUrl                  Open this URL, optionally (else the home page in config file will be used)
+  startUrl                 Open this URL, optionally (else the homepage in
+                           config file will be used)

 ****************************************************************************
 ****************************************************************************